Bin-Huang/chatbox/README.md

 ![](./doc/demo.png)
 ![](./doc/demo2.png)

-## Why use ChatBox?
+## Why Use Chatbox?

-- Directly using or testing the OpenAI API can be quite challenging, requiring an understanding of programming, and may lack convenience.
-ChatBox can help you handle all of the underlying things.
+- Directly testing OpenAI API might be challenging for those with no programming background.
+By using Chatbox, you can perform such experiments in a convenient way.
-- ChatBox also saves all chat messages and prompts locally, preventing data loss in online services.
+- Chatbox stores all chat messages and prompts locally, thus reducing the risk of data loss.
-- ChatBox can help you design, debug, and manage prompts, giving you greater control over the AI interface.
+- Chatbox helps you design, debug, and manage prompts, thus providing greater control over the AI interface.

 ## Alternative to ChatGPT Plus?